bborn/community_engine_groups/README.markdown

 Groups
 ======

-This is a CommunityEngine plugin.
-It's designed to work with the CommunityEngine social networking platform, and won't work unless CE is properly installed.
-<<<<<<< HEAD:README.markdown

 NOTE: This plugin is in super-alpha-please-be-careful-with-me form.
 It's very rough, but hopefully will help give people an idea of how to develop CE plugins, and also evolve into a more mature groups functionality for CE.

 YOUR HELP IS NEEDED TO IMPROVE THIS PLUGIN!
 Please fork it, add tests, add documentation, add code, and send me pull requests.
 Thanks,